opencomputeproject/ODSA-BoW/README.md

 # ODSA-BoW
-Repo for all activity related to the ODSA Bunch of Wires Specification
+Repo for all activity related to the ODSA Bunch of Wires Specification.
+A PDF for the latest dated draft is in the __DRAFTS__ folder

 # Madoko
 We recommend that all contributors use [Madoko](http://madoko.net) - a live